project-oak/arcsjs-chromium/doc/explainer/index.md

 The Arcs and [Fugu](https://www.chromium.org/teams/web-capabilities-fugu/) teams at Google are exploring a possible solution to this problem in the form of a lightweight, privacy-preserving JS-based framework called [ArcsJs](https://g3doc.corp.google.com/knowledge/cerebra/arcs/g3doc/webarcs/index.md?cl=head).
 Small components[^1] are written in JS with their data inputs and outputs explicitly specified.
 Components can be connected together in a graph with optional support for framework-controlled rendering via a virtual DOM and an abstract notion of rendering surfaces.
 Points of data egress are explicitly specified.
 Components are run in isolation.
 The Raksha [policy specification and enforcement system](https://github.com/google-research/raksha) can allow defining and validating constraints that should be present in the graph.
 All portions of this including the framework, policies, and components are intended to be open source for transparency, inspectability, and improvement.

 Calling out further a point made above – a key aspect of the proposal is that web developers do not have direct access to the DOM when using functionality built with this framework.
 Instead, the framework manages both the components (which, VDOM-style, can output for rendering (a) model data, and (b) a template with a subset of html) and the rendering surfaces (e.g. iframes, windows, or even other devices, though that is outside the scope of this proposal).
 There is framework-managed support for components to bind to and interact with surface events.
+Events returned to isolated components only contain minimal information and do not reveal e.g. where on the screen the element was rendered.
+The goal is to approximate a "write-only" DOM, such that a component can at most (through events) read back information it originally submitted.
+This is to prevent a component from crossing the DOM or reading computed values, as these could allow indirectly communicating with other components.

 For application to the Local Font Access API, the framework is intended to be treated by the browser as a “trusted” component.
 Browser engineers would write and code-review a small set of “trusted” JS components.
 Web developers would then write one or more JS components themselves, to provide for app-specific customization.
 This allows _structuring browser-provided API logic so as to minimize fingerprinting risk while still allowing for developer customization_.